Carnations-Botanica/Core-Configuration-Docs/_opencore/02-GatheringFiles/01-EFI/03-Kexts.md

 ### [BRCMFixup](https://github.com/acidanthera/AirportBrcmFixup)
 (Someone please fill this in)
 ### [BRCMPatchRAM](https://github.com/acidanthera/AirportBrcmFixup)
 USB Broadcom WiFi chips.
+(Don't know how to make this more detailed, it probably should be though)

 ## Intel
 ### [itlwm](https://github.com/OpenIntelWireless/itlwm)
 Intel WiFi.
+Airport Itlwm doesn't work on Sequoia as of now, Itlwm doesn't support Continuity.
+AirportItlwm has a chance of supporting them, but to not rely on it.

 ## Qualcom
 ### [ATH9KFixup](https://github.com/chunnann/ATH9KFixup)